Xuan-Zhang-arc/Archaeoriddle_PPM_HG_F_relationship/README.md

 2.`Layers`: the maps provided by the organizers;

-3.`Sites`: the sites provided by the organizers and the sites gain from the extra 5 grids;
+3.`Sites`: the sites provided by the organizers and all the sites including those gain from the extra 5 grids;

 4.`Output`: the output figures;